Why would my baby need MRI brain scans?

-When brain damage is suspected in a newborn baby, brain scans are crucial for diagnosing and treating the injuries.
+When brain injury is suspected in a newborn baby, brain scans are crucial for diagnosing and treating the injuries.

 Brain scans, also referred to as brain imaging, show important information to diagnose and treat brain injuries and related medical conditions in a baby.
 Scans also help doctors assess a baby’s risk of having cognitive, developmental, or motor problems as they grow and develop.
 Predictions may be made about the child long-term, but quite frequently, the long-term effects of neonatal brain damage aren’t fully known until the child reaches school age and delays in their development become more evident.